Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 <img src="images/ch7_map_ex.png" width="100%" />

 These maps aren't the best, but they are easy to execute and can give you much of the same insight you would get from a more sophisticated product such as ArcGIS ^[https://www.esri.com/en-us/home].
 R also makes it easy to access google APIs that will allow you to Geocode addresses and perform many other interesting tasks with geographic data.
 You can find a multitude of informative demos online.

 #### Model the data {#model}

-While we will use the mlr3 framework here, it is important to understand that there is no need to use one of these frameworks.
+While we will use the mlr3 framework here, again it is important to understand that there is no need to use one of these frameworks.
 You can call functions directly. mlr3 is descended from mlr, [@R-mlr] but is built on a more modern framework.
 You'll want to begin by downloading the library and poking around in it ^[https://mlr3book.mlr-org.com/train-predict.html].

 ```r